Enigma tornado outbreak: Pee Dee–Rockingham–Philadelphia–Manly, North Carolina

 An unusually detailed accounting of the storm's passage through Richmond County was provided two days later: a local resident undertook an informal, but detailed survey of the damage produced by the storm, and this account was published in an Anson County newspaper.
-This accounting establishes a steady southwest-to-northeast movement through the county, with a number of buildings – sharecropper cabins, large homes, and a mill – swept away along the path.
+This accounting establishes a steady southwest-to-northeast movement through the county, with a number of buildings—sharecropper cabins, large homes, and a mill—swept away along the path.
 As the storm passed 1 mi southeast of downtown Rockingham, it may have peaked in intensity; it was noted that all structures along a 5 mi segment of the path (beginning at this point) were destroyed.
 The surveyor noted a path width of 1/4–1/2 mi, with the most extreme damage (and most deaths) in the Philadelphia Church community.
 The surveyor noted that:

 Trees were taken up by the roots and hurled with fearful rapidity through the air and those not uprooted had all the bark taken off.
 The scene after the storm, particularly the position of the prostrate trees, indicated a convergence toward the center, as if a vacuum was created there and the wind rushed in from either side to fill it.

 A second, detailed survey of the path was made 10 days later by J. A. Holmes; his findings were published in the Elisha Mitchell Scientific Society journal for 1884.

-Eyewitnesses reported large hail and intense lightning displays preceding the storm.
-Moving to the northeast, away from Rockingham, the storm also produced severe damage in the Keyser and Manly communities, along the southeast edge of Moore County.
+Other effects

+Elsewhere, wind damage, flash floods and derecho-like effects were also reported in published accounts of the outbreak.
+Homes were swept away by water in Louisville, Kentucky, New Albany, Indiana, and Jeffersonville, Indiana, as well as in other towns along the Ohio River.
+Blizzard conditions occurred in the eastern Midwest.
+In Tennessee the mid-latitude system associated with the outbreak generated severe thunderstorms that produced strong, destructive winds on February 19.
+These winds caused "great" damage to forestland, fencing, and housing, especially in and near Clarksville.